-Work-based learning helps students develop employability competencies – competencies that the college has identified as critical to success in the workplace:
+Work-Based Learning helps students develop employability competencies – skills the college has identified as critical to success in the workplace:

 Communication – the ability to effectively exchange ideas and information with others through oral, written or visual means

 Interpersonal skills and teamwork – the ability to work effectively with others, especially to analyze situations, establish priorities and apply resources for solving problems or accomplishing tasks